 The walls are around 1.6km in length, so it won’t take you too long to work your way around them.
 You can kick things off near the city’s Guildhall Square.

 69. The Spinc Loop (Wicklow)

-The Spinc Loop in Glendalough is arguably the most popular trail in Wicklow.
+The Spinc Loop is one of the most popular of the many brilliant Glendalough walks.
 It takes walkers along the Spinc ridge and offers endless views over of the surrounding hills and mountains.